-There are various stages throughout this single graduated pathway to which is outlined below:
+There are various stages of the graduated pathway to which are outlined below:

 My Profile:

 This is a universal approach where children are given the opportunity to express what is important to them; their hopes and goals; and what helps them and doesn't help them.
 This document can be used for transition planning.